pchalasani/cascadog/README.md

 handle correctly.
 It's very easy to prevent a predicate from being handled by our macros: just use *square brackets* instead of parens for these, as in the example below.
-When such a predicate is encountered, the square brackets are replaced by parens and passed on to the appropriate original Cascalog operator.
+When such a predicate is encountered, the square brackets are replaced by parens and passed through to the appropriate original Cascalog operator.
 Note that when using square brackets you cannot use any of the special features mentioned above.